-The Associate of Applied Science (AAS) in System Administration program provides students with the fundamental knowledge and skills required for learning industry specific methodologies and recognized standards associated with computer system administration.
+The Associate of Applied Science (AAS) in System Administration degree program provides students with the fundamental knowledge and skills required for learning industry specific methodologies and recognized standards associated with computer system administration.
 Students will develop skills and knowledge required to execute system administration and management tasks.
 The curriculum combines coursework in system administration along with a general education component.
 For assistance in program planning, or to explore additional transfer options, students should schedule a time to meet with an academic advisor.
 This degree may transfer in part or in its entirety to baccalaureate institutions.
 Students should meet with a representative of the transfer institution when planning their program.

 Some students may need preparatory courses in the areas of English, mathematics, reading or typing/keyboarding.
 Courses numbered below 1000 will not apply toward this degree.

 By completing this program, students will achieve the following learning goals:

 - Design and develop plans for various project and operational needs.

 - Successfully install and configure modern data center devices and technologies.